batec2/CoupOnline/README.md

 # CoupOnline

 CoupOnline is a web application version of the popular card game Coup.
 It has been developed using Vite React for the frontend, Express Node.js for the backend, and MongoDB for the database.
+Utilizes socket.io to facilitate communication between users and frontend.
+Uses cookies to remember user information.

 ## Link to deployment
 [Coup Online](https://batec2.github.io/CoupOnline/)
+The backend spins down when not in use, and takes about a minute to spin up before login or create account button presses are processed.

 ## Gameplay